Skip to Content

 Forecast Discussion

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle to upper end of the "Moderate" range in parts of the El Paso area and the upper end of the "Good" range in parts of the Big Bend and Midland-Odessa areas.
+Light winds, warm temperatures, abundant afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the El Paso, Big Bend, and Midland-Odessa areas and the upper end of the "Good" range in a majority of the Amarillo and Lubbock areas.

-Light morning winds may limit atmospheric mixing and dispersion of urban fine particulate matter long enough at the surface in portions of Far West Texas to raise the overall daily PM2.5/PM10 AQIs to the lower end of the "Moderate" range in parts of the El Paso area.
+Light to moderate winds and limited vertical mixing in Far West could keep the daily PM2.5 AQI in the lower end of the "Moderate" range in parts of the El Paso area.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle of the "Moderate" range in parts of the El Paso area and the upper end of the "Good" range in parts of the Big Bend and Midland-Odessa areas.
+Light winds, warm temperatures, abundant afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Amarillo, El Paso, Lubbock, and Midland-Odessa areas and the upper end of the "Good" range in parts of the Big Bend area.

 Envelope icon for e-mail sign up Sign up for email updates